schimmy/shorty/README.md

 After a few simple steps, I promise you will be up and running and won't need to touch it again.

 ### Pick a backend database.
-Current options are:
+Currently the only options is:
 - PostgreSQL (AWS Redshift also supported)
-- Redis

 *If you have a favorite backend you don't see here, please help me by creating a pull request!*
 I recommend a persistent storage - your users are not going to be happy if they lose these URLs!